-Alan Bowman

-Chair 2004-2005

-APEC Committee on Trade and Investment
+Alan Bowman Chair 2004-2005 APEC Committee on Trade and Investment

 Good morning everybody and thank you for all being here, I am the third person to welcome you here, thank you for the participation in this event, which I am sure will be extremely interesting, the agenda looks extremely promising, and I am happy to see that we have so many prominent speakers and experts assembled here.
 Unfortunately, I am not the one of those prominent experts; I am not the investment expert.
 My role is as the Chair of APEC committee on trade and investment, what we call CTI, I am this year Canada chair and I've been appointed as the chair of that committee for the year.
-For those of you who are not familiar with APEC Committee on trade and investment, it is somewhat like the equivalent to OECD trade committee and OECD investment committee combined.
+For those of you who are not familiar with APEC Committee on trade and investment committee combined.
 We actually combine the two issues into one committee in APEC rather than looking at them separately.
 But we oversee 15 sub committees in the committee on trade and investment on issues such as services, custom procedures, intellectual property, we also have industry dialogue.